-Stakeholder Group Contributions Frequency of Engagement Frostburg State University (P Advisory Group) Contributes to coordinating a teacher preparation pipaligned curriculum.
-Meets quarterly Garrett College Dual Enrollment Discuss for teachers to teach course Meets once a month Garrett County HR Roundtab To discuss trends, strategies, and barriers to retrain ε a diverse workforce Monthly meetings Garrett College Human Resc Department Discuss and review the hiring practices for GC throug Roundtable Meets once a month National Board Certification Subcommittee and NBC Netv and MD Think Tanks To discuss strategies to increase NBC candidates an to support candidates Meets once a month Teacher Induction/Mentorship To build a robust mentor program and new teacher in program Meets quarterly LEAD Team Contributes to the development of career ladder Meets twice a month GCPS Administrators Contributes toward the development of career ladder Meets once a month
+Stakeholder Group Contributions Frequency of Engagement Frostburg State University (P-20 Advisory Group) Contribures to coordinating a teacher preparation pipeline and aligned curriculum.
+Meets quarterly

-Maryland Negotiation Service (MNS) Collaboration with other LEA chief negotiators regard Blueprint and career ladder Monthly пе Public School Superintenden Association of Maryland Collaboration with other LEA chief negotiators regard negotiable aspects of the Blueprint and career ladder Maryland Association of Boal Education (MABE) Collaborate with MABE staff, including the Green Str regarding the negotiable aspects of the Blueprint and ladder Monthly Diversity, Recruitment, & Retention workgroup Contributes by evaluating GCPS hiring practices and implements a Diversity, Equity, and Inclusion Workgroup Twice a year
+Garrett College Dual Enrollment collaboration for teachers to teach courses Meets once a month Garrett County HR Roundtable To discuss trends, strategies, and barriers to retrain and attack a diverse workforce Monthly meetings Garrett College Human Resources Department Discuss and review the hiring practices for GC through a HR Roundtable Meets once month National Board Certification Subcommittee and NBC Network and MD think Tanks To discuss strategies to increase NBC candidates and resources to support candidates Meets once a month Teacher Induction/Mentorships To build a robust mentor program and new teacher induction program Meets quarterly LEAD Team Contributes to the development of the career ladder Meets twice a month GCPS Administrators ministrators Contributes toward the development of the career ladder Maryland Negotiation Services (MNS) Collaboration with other LEA chief negotiators regarding negotiable aspects of the Blueprint and career ladder Monthly Public School Superintendents' Associate of Maryland Collaboration with other LEA superintendents regarding negotiable aspects of the Blueprint and career ladder Monthly Maryland Association of Boards of Education (MABE) Collaborate with MABE staff, including the Green Street Coalition, regarding the negotiable aspects of the Blueprint and career ladder Monthly Diversity, Recruitment, & Retention Workgroup Contributes by evaluating GCPS hiring practices and implements a Diversity, Equity, and Inclusion Workgroup Twice a year GCEA Unit 1 (Teacher Bargaining Unit).
+Negotiate the development of the career ladder Meets quarterly.
+GASA (Administrator bargaining unit).
+Negotiate the development of the career ladder and required changes in the contract as it relates to administrators Meets quarterly.
+GCEA's Compensation/Salary Committee Meetings.
+Discuss the compensation for the levels within the career ladder Meets quarterly.
+LEAD Team Discuss job descriptions and leadership roles in the teacher pathway.
+Meets quarterly.